 Sophie Whittaker – a resident and Rastrick Ward Councillor has have lived in Rastrick for 11 years and became a local Rastrick Councillor in June 2017 before joining Rastrick Big Local (RBL).
 Sophie works for Craig Whittaker MP and is passionate about improving the lives within our community.

 Being involved with RBL is a fantastic way for her, as a local councillor, to keep in touch with our community, help enhance local projects, and enrich the lives of Rastrick residents.

-Mags has worked for Calderdale Council since 2000 in a community development role working with communities on things that matter to them to find solutions.
+Mags Bryson has worked with Calderdale Council since 2000 in a community development role working with communities on things that matter to them to find solutions.
 She works with groups and organisations offering advice, guidance and support to achieve their goals.

 She has been with with RBL since the start in 2012 providing support to establish and develop the programme in Rastrick and her role is in facilitating the Community small grants scheme.
 She is the contact for groups and organisations wishing to apply, receives and checks applications and works with the panel on making decisions and following up on monitoring.
 Contact details for Mags can be found on our “Community small grants” page.

 Anne Sherriff has been a Big Local Rep since 2012 and currently works with four other areas as well as Rastrick.
 She is also a Big Local Plan Assessor which means she is in contact with many other partnerships and can bring that experience to support the work of Rastrick Big Local.